 \section{Empirical Evaluation}

-We now evaluate~\algA on both real-world and simulated datasets, and over a variety of architecture types.
-We consider four real world datasets across three domains---vision, speech and sensor-data---as well as two simulated datasets.
-This allows us to evaluate our method on five of architecture types: fully connected networks, convolutional networks, residual networks, densely connected networks, and recurrent networks.
+We now evaluate~\algA on both real-world and simulated datasets and over a variety of architecture types.
+We consider six real world datasets across three domains---vision, speech and sensor-data---as well as two simulated datasets.
+This allows us to evaluate our method on five architecture types: fully connected, convolutional, residual, densely connected networks and recurrent networks.
 Our code can be found at: \url{github.com/metastableB/bdistil}.